Skip to Content

 Day 6: Llandudno > Chester

-Then travel back back across the border into England and the city of Chester, departing Llandudno at 13.22 and arriving in Chester at 14.29, with a change at Llandudno Junction.
-Chester is packed with history, dating back to the Romans who knew the city as Deva Victrix.
+Then travel back back across the border into England and the city of Chester, departing Llandudno at 12.52 and arriving in Chester at 14.10, with a change at Llandudno Junction.
+Chester is packed with history, dating back to the Romans who knew it as Deva Victrix.

 The Eastgate Clock

-Explore the remnants of Roman Chester with a walk along the two-mile route of the old Roman city walls around the city and visit the ruins of the Roman Amphitheatre and Roman Baths.
+Explore the remnants of Roman Chester with a walk along the two-mile-long Roman city walls which circle the city, and visit the ruined Roman Amphitheatre and Roman Gardens.
 Admire the Eastgate Clock, built on top of a bridge to celebrate Queen Victoria’s diamond jubilee, and shop the double-decker black and white shops of the Rows.

-Read more: A weekend in Chester: A 48-hour itinerary
+Read more: A weekend in Chester: 2-day Chester itinerary

 Day 7: Chester > Cardiff

 Spend the morning seeing more of Chester.
-Visit Chester’s abbey-turned-cathedral and take a tour of the tower for one of the best views of the city.
-Take to the water on a boat trip along the River Dee or a walk along the Shropshire Union Canal, passing narrowboats and red brick mill buildings.
-Or meet the locals at Chester Zoo, one of the UK’s largest zoos with a focus on conservation.
+Visit its abbey-turned-cathedral and climb to the tip of the tower for one of the best views of the city.
+Take to the water on a boat trip along the River Dee or walk along the Shropshire Union Canal, passing narrowboats and red brick mill buildings.
+Or meet the locals at Chester Zoo, one of the UK’s largest zoos.

 The Pontcysyllte Aqueduct